Fujifilm X-H2 Review

 Fujifilm X-H2 vs. X-H2S

-The stacked sensor in the X-H2S allows for a higher frame rate of 40 fps vs. 20 fps for the X-H2 (electronic shutter 1.29x crop).
+The stacked sensor in the X-H2S allows for a higher frame rate of 40 fps, compared to 20 fps for the X-H2 (with an electronic shutter and 1.29x crop).
 You may consider this if your main genres are sports or wildlife photography.

-In the spirit of being a high-resolution camera, the X-H2 features the pixel shift multishot mode, which allows you to combine 20 images into a 160-megapixel file.
-You would need a tripod for this, and it only really works for completely static images.
+In the spirit of being a high-resolution camera, the X-H2 features Pixel Shift Multi-Shot mode, which allows you to combine 20 images into a 160-megapixel file.
+You'll need a tripod for this, and it works best for completely static images.
 The X-H2S does not offer this feature.

 The additional cost for the X-H2S and having a stacked sensor is $500.00 compared to the X-H2.

-I only shoot stills and find the extra megapixels enticing compared to my current X Series cameras, but if my main game was fast-paced sports, wildlife, or video, I would probably rethink this and sway more toward the X-H2S.
+I only shoot stills and find the extra megapixels enticing compared to my current X-Series cameras, but if my main focus were fast-paced sports, wildlife, or video, I would probably rethink this and lean more toward the X-H2S.

 Here is a link to my full review of the X-H2S: